Exciting Volunteer Opportunities

-Need: As we get older, there will be fewer people available to serve as our Proxy (Agent) who are willing to energetically advocate our Last Wishes using the Substituted Judgment standard (making decisions based on what they know about our beliefs and preferences).
+Need: As we get older, there will be fewer people available to serve as our Proxy (Agent) who are willing to energetically advocate our Last Wishes using the Substituted Judgment (Now Care Planning*) standard (making decisions based on what they know about our beliefs and preferences).

 The role of Caring Advocate Proxy/Agent is best carried out after prior in-depth discussions with the patient when the patient possessed the capacity to make medical decisions.
 Designating additional individuals to serve as alternate Proxies in a specified sequence after known family members and close friends is prudent.
-Members of Caring Advocates may find individuals to serve as alternates by joining a Trusting Circle for Proxy Directives.
 In special situations, the staff of Caring Advocates may agree to be designated as a member's Caring Advocate Proxy/Agent (CAP).

 Training and support: Proxy Directives must be diligently crafted with strategies designed to overcome potential challenges.
 This topic is discussed in detail in The BEST WAY to Say Goodbye: A Legal Peaceful Choice at the End of Life.
 The staff of Caring Advocates can provide advice on handling various situations as they arise, by phone.

 Talk to: Dr. Stanley Terman or Joy Alaniz: Call 800 64 PEACE